burnash/gspread/README.md

 # the spreadsheet's url
 sht1 = gc.open_by_key('0BmgG6nO_6dprdS1MN3d3MkdPa142WFRrdnRRUWl1UFE')

-# Or, if you're feel really lazy to extract that key, paste the entire url
+# Or, if you feel really lazy to extract that key, paste the entire url
 sht2 = gc.open_by_url('https://docs.google.com/spreadsheet/ccc?key=0Bm...FE&hl')

 # Select worksheet by index.
 Worksheet indexes start from zero